|

 - If

-you're only an occasional user, and even goes days or even weeks
+you're only an occasional user, and even go days or weeks

-without using your phone, then a pay-as-you-go plan is probably
+without using your wireless phone, then a pay-as-you-go plan is most

 much or

-as little onto your prepaid account balance whenever you want, either
+as little money onto your prepaid account balance whenever you want,

 when you have a few extra bucks, or you know you're going away for the